 The Pomodoro Technique

-Pomodoro is a time-management method that helps boost productivity and ensure effective time management.
+Pomodoro is a time-management method that helps improve time management, boost productivity and ensure effective task execution.
 It breaks down tasks into 25-minute intervals, with a 5-minute break.
 It helps keep the product manager focused and motivated while working on a task.

 Product managers can significantly benefit Pomodoro Technique to boost productivity since they can divide tasks as per project milestones.
 It requires setting up a time frame to communicate with each department, planning, researching, testing, meeting, etc.

 The Eisenhower Matrix, also known as the 'time management matrix', is based on the idea that not all tasks are equally important by categorizing tasks into four categories discussed below.

 - Urgent & important: You must address tasks under this header as soon as possible.
 Examples include responding to customer inquiries, meeting deadlines, and fixing critical bugs.

 - Not urgent & but important: These tasks are important but not urgent, so address them later.
 Examples include developing new features and researching new technologies.

 - Urgent & but not important: Tasks here are not important but urgent, requiring delegating or outsourcing.
 Examples include responding to emails, attending team meetings, etc.

 - Not urgent & not important: Such tasks are neither urgent nor important, so avoid them.
 Examples include reviewing competitors' products, watching product videos, etc.